 Dealing with legal issues

 A legal challenge can range from being a minor distraction, like having to change your name, to effectively halting your entire business.

-UK Martech startup Yieldify was accused of stealing and copying code from Bounce Exchange in the USA and has had to concentrate a huge amount of effort on fighting these court battles instead of its core business over the past year before settling in July.
+UK Martech startup Yieldify was accused of stealing and copying code from Bounce Exchange in the USA and has had to concentrate a huge amount of effort on fighting these court battles instead of its core business throughout most of 2016, before settling in July of that year.
 The experience didn't kill them, but it probably didn't make them stronger.